sparkflows/sparkflows-docs/docs/operations/logs/fire-server-logs.rst

 The logs for Fire web server go into "fireserver.log".
 The logging level is determined by the properties file "conf/logback-spring.xml".

 As an administrator, the logs can be viewed from UI.
-Once you login with Fire Insights application, you need to go inside ``ADMINISTRATION >> View Server Logs``.
+Once you login with Sparkflows application, you need to go inside ``ADMINISTRATION >> View Server Logs``.

 .. figure:: ../../_assets/operating/operations/fire-server-logs.PNG